lisp-mirror/lqml/readme-prepare-android.md

 ------------------------------------

 To build the cross-compiled ECL **aarch64**, just use the 2 scripts included in this project.
-As of February 2022, please use latest ECL from development branch.
+As of March 2022, please use latest ECL from development branch.

 * extract a fresh copy of the ECL sources in e.g. `~/ecl`, and rename `ecl-21.2.1` to `android`